simularium/simularium-website/CONTRIBUTING.md

 3. Push the new tag: `git push origin [NEW_TAG]`

 ### Docker image configuration
+NOTE: Should this be deleted?
+Is Docker used for anything?
 | Env var | Required | Default | Notes |
 | ------- |-------- |---------|---------|
 | `PORT` | - | 80 | Port on which the app will run **inside** the container. |